|

 Springer: Heidelberg, London, New York.
 Hardcover:

 312 pages.
 Language: English.
 ISBN: 978-90-481-2718-4.
-To

-order this book via Amazon click
+to order this book via Amazon

 Beech, M. 2009.
 Archaeology of the Late Pre-Islamic to Early Islamic Period